-Are you trying to set up a website, FTP server, mail server or any other type of online service?
-Here are a few simple steps to follow to get setup and online using No-IP’s Free Dynamic DNS service.
-This will allow you to run your servers at your home or business without a static IP address.
+Are you trying to set up a website, FTP server, mail server or a remote connection?
+Here are a few simple steps to follow to get set up and online using No-IP’s Free Dynamic DNS service.
+This will allow you to run your servers or check your devices remotely at your home or business without a static IP address.

 Step 1: Create an Account